MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 2. **Client configuration:** Install **UEFI Manager**, available from [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703), on all Surface devices targeted for management.

-2. **Powershell scripts:** Go to [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703) to download and modify the Powershell scripts, as appropriate for your environment.
-Use Microsoft Configuration Manager to deploy the scripts (as applications) to target devices, following the insstructions in [Use Microsoft Endpoint Configuration Manager to manage devices with SEMM](use-system-center-configuration-manager-to-manage-devices-with-semm.md).
+2. **Powershell scripts:** Go to [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703) to download and modify the Powershell scripts as appropriate for your environment.
+Use Microsoft Configuration Manager to deploy the scripts (as applications) to target devices, following the instructions in [Use Microsoft Configuration Manager to manage devices with SEMM](use-system-center-configuration-manager-to-manage-devices-with-semm.md).

 Refer to the embedded comments for usage guidance.
 See [Appendix: SEMM Powershell Scripts tech reference](#appendix-semm-powershell-scripts-tech-reference) for definitions and prerequisites.

 ## Manage USB-A ports

-For USB-A ports supporting USB-2 and USB-3, you can disable the USB data protocol from the USB controller to prevent all functionality.
+For USB-A ports supporting USB-2 and USB-3, you can turn off the USB data protocol from the USB controller to prevent all functionality.

 ## Granular USB-C Disablement

-Managing USB-C ports with their support for DisplayPort and USB Power Delivery provides more options beyond disabling all functionality.
+Managing USB-C ports with their support for DisplayPort and USB Power Delivery provides more options beyond turning off all functionality.
 For example, you can prevent data connectivity to stop users from copying data from USB storage but retain the ability to extend displays and charge the device via a USB-C dock.

 Beginning with Surface Pro 8, Surface Laptop Studio, and Surface Go 3, these options are now available via the SEMM PowerShell scripts.